Welcome to my review of the best spinning reels for bass!

 - Weight: 6.3-8.5 ounces

 When it comes to drag, the Cadence CS8 Spinning Reel is the obvious choice.
-Even though the KastKing Sharky III offers the same amount of drag, this spinning reel is of much higher quality.
+Even though the KastKing Sharky III (later on the list) offers the same amount of drag, this spinning reel is of much higher quality.

 Possessing an astounding 29 pounds of smooth drag at just reel size 1000, you won’t find many reels for bass fishing that can match this.
 In fact, 30 pounds of drag will suffice even for monster fish, which is why this spinning reel is our chosen spinning reel for big fish.